dharshiniramesh1009/Stencil-printer/README.md

 # Aim:
-To study the operation and performance of a semi-automatic stencil printer used in SMT assembly and to evaluate its effectiveness in achieving accurate and consistent solder paste deposition.
+To study the operation and performance of a semi-automatic stencil printer used in SMT assembly and to evaluate its effectiveness in achieving accurate and consistent solder paste deposition

 # Apparatus required: